All Episodes

 But no, even that cannot be delivered.

-We've been trying to get hold of this consultant guy, uh the one who uh s treated Anne Coulter uh that she's a prostitute and whether she charged Donald Trump extra to perform certain sex acts, because that's the kind of genius line you need a highly paid professional consultant for, and we can't get hold of him.
+We've been trying to get hold of this consultant guy, the one who tweeted Ann Coulter that she's a prostitute and whether she charged Donald Trump extra to perform certain sex acts, because that's the kind of genius line you need a highly paid professional consultant for.

-So if you are another GOP consultant, and you've worked on one of the classic Republican campaigns of recent years, if you've worked on the McCain campaign, if you've worked on the Bob Dole campaign, then uh then call us up and tell me, okay, you're not interested in the social conservatism, they're just whack job Christian evangelicals, and you're not interested in hearing about their crazy notions about God and morality, you're just in it for the money.
+So if you are another GOP consultant and you've worked on one of the classic Republican campaigns of recent years, if you've worked on the McCain campaign, if you've worked on the Bob Dole campaign, then call us up and tell me, okay, you're not interested in the social conservatism.

-Well, why are you so lousy at the fiscal conservatism too?
+Well, why are you so lousy at the fiscal conservatism, too?

 What have we got to show for that?

-No one's ever done that.
+No one's ever done that in the history of the planet.

 When the big government types spend money in other countries, they have something to show for it.